Conservation laws and quantum error correction: towards a generalised matching decoder: Conservation laws and quantum error correction

 Let us discuss some examples where minimum-weight perfect-matching decoders have been proposed and implemented for other examples of stabilizer codes, in addition to the surface-code decoder discussed in detail in SubSec.~\ref{SubSec:MWPM}.

-Several variations of minimum-weight perfect-matching decoders have been proposed for the color code~\cite{Bombin06}, see~\cite{Wang10graphical, Delfosse14, Kubica19, Chamberland_2020, Beverland2021, Sahay22} for examples of color-code minimum-weight perfect-matching decoders.
+Several variations of minimum-weight perfect-matching decoders have been proposed for the color code~\cite{Bombin06}, see~\cite{Wang10graphical, Delfosse14, Kubica19,Chamberland_2020, Beverland2021, Sahay22} for examples of color-code minimum-weight perfect-matching decoders.
+See also Refs.~\cite{Vasmer21, Shutty22} where matching decoders for a hybrid color-surface code are proposed.
 The color code is a stabilizer code that is local in two dimensions.
 It gives rise to point-like defects on the faces of an appropriate lattice, where each defect has an associated colour according to the location of the face operator they occupy.
 In all of the examples of matching decoders, subsets of defects are matched depending on their colour.
 Fundamentally, the subsets of detection events that are matched correspond to some conservation law.
 See Ref.~\cite{Sahay22} where color-code decoding is discussed in the context of conservation laws and materialised symmetries explicitly.

+It is also worth remarking that minimum-weight perfect-matching has been used to decode hyperbolic surface codes~\cite{Breuckmann_2017}.
+Importantly, these code families have a finite rate $R > 0$, which means that the code dimension $k$ scales linearly with the code length $n$ as $n$ diverges.
+This is an important indication that these methods for decoding are not limited to codes with only a small number of encoded logical qubits.

+More generally, several constructions have been proposed to realise two-dimensional stabilizer codes from other topological phases of matter~\cite{Kitaev03, Levin05, Kitaev06}.
+In this more general case, violated stabilizers that correspond to anyonic excitations of the underlying topological phase must respect certain fusion rules, see e.g., Appendix E of Ref.~\cite{Kitaev06}.
+These rules determine the allowed configurations of violated stabilizers.
+Naturally, these fusion rules that govern the allowed configurations of stabilizer violations can be interpreted as conservation laws.
+Decoding algorithms that correct more general anyon models have been proposed and implemented in Refs.~\cite{Brell2014, Wootton2014} where, essentially, all of these decoders look for a correction that respects the fusion rules that correspond to the anyon types of the violated stabilizers.